Individual vs Couples Therapy: Which One Works Best for Your Relationship?

 Healthy intimacy lives in the middle.

-How We Help People in the “One-Down” Position
+How I Help People in the “One-Down” Position

 Many women—and many men too—live on the one-down side: over-accommodating, self-doubting, shame-based, resentfully over-giving.
 Their work is to develop voice, boundaries, and healthy self-esteem.